ktong314/gradle-hello-world/README.md

 select path in system variables and edit
 make a new path to the jdk bin and a another new path to the gradle bin

+create a build.gradle file in the directory and configure the correct path

 open command line
 cd to the GradleBuild project directory
 type gradle build to build the Java project